jose-izarra/jenga-game/README.md

 ## Backtracking : `O(n)`

 - The time complexity of backtracking with a stack depends on the specific operations done during backtracking.
+In the worst possible scenario we would have to go through the entire stack giving us a time complexity of `O(n)`, however, the operations that go through the stack themselves are of `O(1)` time complexity.
 The operations of note would involve:

 1. **Undoing Moves (Backtracking):**
     - In a stack, undoing a move involves popping the most recent move, thus making the previous move now the current one.
 This operation is typically done in constant time `O(1)`.